 Alternatively, catch the cable car from Wengen to the beautiful plateau of Männlichen, from where another cable car descends to Grindelwald, giving access to more hiking areas.

 There’s plenty of hiking in the four main valleys surrounding Gstaad.
 On the eastern side of Gstaad looms the Wispile (1911m), served by a cable car, with trails of about two and a half hours leading back to Gstaad.

 Gstaad’s Alpinzentrum offers a host of adventure activities from igloo building, sledding and snowshoeing in winter through to rafting, canoeing and canyoning in summer.

-If you're into adventure, read up on the best outdoor activities in Switzerland Dropdown content.
-Female travellers might also want to discover a host of exhilarating women-only adventure activities Dropdown content to enjoy in Switzerland.
+If you're into adventure, read up on the best outdoor activities in Switzerland.
+Female travellers might also want to discover a host of exhilarating women-only adventure activities to enjoy in Switzerland.

 The Bernese Oberland Regional Pass has a vast area of validity, extending west to east from Gstaad to Meiringen, north as far as Lucerne and Bern, and south as far as Brig in the Valais.

 It includes boats and trains between Thun, Interlaken and Brienz, as well as trains, buses, funiculars and cable cars serving Schynige Platte, Lauterbrunnen, Mürren, Stechelberg, Wengen, Grindelwald, First, Kleine Scheidegg and Kandersteg.

 There are many different passes available, and discounts for children and those with a Swiss Travel Pass.
 For ease, buy your Swiss Travel Pass in advance.